-The 9 tips on the basic strategies for winning grants in the US, especially at the NIH.
+9 strategies for winning grants in the U.S., especially at the NIH.

-Before you start writing your grant application, you should consider the barriers in place that may prevent you from creating a perfect draft the first time around.
+Before you start writing your grant application, you must consider the barriers in place that may prevent you from creating a perfect draft the first time around.

-Here is some language/lingo that might be used going forward that is helpful in understanding the NIH.
+Here is some common language/lingo/acronyms that will be used going forward that is helpful in understanding the NIH:

 The first step is to find out where your application should be going.
 This seems obvious, but it is important to do some research to find out what the best source is for your funding.
 There are many different avenues that you can use to determine which funding source is the best for your project.
 Websites, like Grants.gov can be helpful, as well as speaking to previously successful colleagues in the field.

 The funder, the mechanism, and their goals are all important when deciding where to apply.
 The NIH and the NSF (National Science Foundation) are the 2 main funders in the US.
 The NIH supports public health related research.
 In comparison, the NSF looks for research that furthers society and progresses science.
 Sometimes there is overlap between the two, and sometimes there is not.
 You might also consider non-profit or corporate sources for funding.
 The mechanism is the type of support provided; this support is either small projects called pilots, or longer projects with larger budgets.
 The last thing to consider is the funder’s goals.
 Usually funders are either focused on a specific research outlet, or on broad investigator-driven research.